LaunchCode-Education-Archived/cs50x-live/calendar/module0/problem-set/README.md

 ***

-### Problem Set 0
+#Problem Set 0

 Phew, that was long.
 But now you know all that, we won't have to do that again.

+### Synopsis
 For Problem Set 0, your mission is to build a project in Scratch.
-You can find the project requirements on the Pset Spec here: <a href="http://cdn.cs50.net/2015/fall/psets/0/pset0/pset0.html#itching_to_program" target="_blank">Problem Set 0: Scratch</a>
+Scratch is a graphical programming language developed by MIT.
+Through this, you will be able to implement some basic programming concepts in an easy and intuitive way.

+### Guidance
 You will have already seen most of the videos, but we recommend watching Zamyla's video called "Scratch" (especially for those who are less comfortable).

 If you're interested, you can review some of what learned about binary and ASCII by watching the videos in this section: <a href="http://cdn.cs50.net/2015/fall/psets/0/pset0/pset0.html#1001000_1001001" target="_blank">1001000 1001001</a>.
 This is optional, but you may enjoy the refresher.

+### Components
+The only component for this Problem Set is to build your Scratch project.
+You can find the project requirements on the Pset Spec here: <a href="http://cdn.cs50.net/2015/fall/psets/0/pset0/pset0.html#itching_to_program" target="_blank">Problem Set 0: Scratch</a>

-#### How To Submit
+### How To Submit

 FILE NAME: pset0.txt